 - Have we been conveying our requirements in an unclear and untimely manner?

 - Have we requested changes or new projects, but failed to respond to the MSP’s requests to authorize?

 - Are there or have there been any internal miscommunication issues that make it difficult to objectively evaluate the MSP’s performance?

 - Can poor results be attributed to improper implementations of strategy from our end?

 If your answer to each of those questions is no, then you’ve more or less eliminated yourself as the cause of your problems.
 That is, it’s your MSP that’s not holding up their end of the bargain, and that it’s time to have the talk.

-It’s possible that the MSP will agree with you that the relationship is not working out and may never will.
+It’s possible that your IT MSP services provider will agree with you that the relationship is not working out and may never will.
 Perhaps, for one reason or another, the service provider is unhappy with you as well.
-In any case, it’s often in the MSP’s best interest to separate amicably with you because the market is saturated with service providers, and any bad online reviews or word of mouth will be bad for their business.
+In any case, it’s often in the MSP’s best interest to separate amicably with you because the market is saturated with managed IT solutions in Toronto, and any bad online reviews or word of mouth will be bad for their business.